 So, 12 months goes by and the council in their desire to save money (and full credit to them for wanting to do so) did not renew Pegasus’ contract and handed the running of the Town Hall to the Illawarra Performing Arts Centre.
 There was no question in my mind as to what my next move was going to be, for as soon as I knew what was happening at the Town Hall, I was looking for a new place to set up Rockdog Amplifier Repairs.

-At that point in time I could have gone back to the old shop but I really wanted to find a spot a little closer to home.
+At that point in time I could have gone back to the old shop but I found didn’t need a shopfront and I was probably driving the neighbours crazy when testing out big amps at full volume!
 Thankfully, my friend and fellow musician, Mark Batley, came to my rescue and rented me space in his industrial unit at Unit 4/38 Investigator Drive, Unanderra.
 I left the Town Hall on the Friday and after a busy week of installing my workbench and all the bits and pieces one needs to fix an amp, I was ready to rock!

-Fast forward to 2018 and although I was hoping it would never happen, I have had to move once again.
-And once again, I was incredibly lucky and the nice people at Iiconic Creative have made room for me in their property storage warehouse at Unit 7.
-So literally, just two doors away!
+Fast forward to 2019 and although I was hoping it would never happen, I had to move once again.
+This time I was incredibly lucky as my good friends, Phil and Glenn Haworth have accommodated me in the new units they have had constructed at the Haworth Music Centre, Albion Park.